 Gum Disease and Stroke

-Recent research suggests that gum disease carries a higher risk of causing a stroke than diabetes, a major known risk factor.
+Recent research suggests that gum disease carries a higher risk of stroke than diabetes, a major known risk factor.
 In fact, those with active periodontal disease are twice as likely to suffer a non-fatal stroke.

 Periodontal Disease and Osteoporosis